LaunchCodeEducation/intro-to-programming-csharp/src/assignments/html-me-part1.rst

 #.
 Use your browser developer tools to look at `the example
    page <http://education.launchcode.org/html-me-something/submissions/chrisbay/index-nocss.html>`__,
-   or to troubleshoot things that don’t look right.
-You can mimic the document structure of this example, but do NOT just copy/paste!
+   to troubleshoot things that don’t look right.
 #.
 Use the example to learn how your HTML elements might be structured,
    and build your page to fit your own content.
 #.
 Don’t add any CSS yet.
 Really, we mean it!
 If you think your page